 The judge's gavel was mightier than this tool.

-A man who beat his wife with a hammer in front of their son in South San Francisco three years ago – and attacked her again after bailing out of jail – was sentenced Thursday to 36 years to life in prison.
+A man who beat his wife with a hammer in front of their son in South San Francisco three years ago – and then attacked her after making bail on the case and held her hostage – was sentenced Thursday to 36 years to life in prison.

-Raymon McCowan, 49, of American Canyon, was seen by employees of La Quinta Inn in South City striking his wife of 19 years in the hotel parking lot on Feb.
+Raymon McCowan, 49, of American Canyon, was allegedly seen by employees of La Quinta Inn in South City striking his wife of 19 years in the hotel parking lot on Feb.
 8, 2010.
-Read More